Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Veteran’s Services: Contact Tammy Fletcher at firstname.lastname@example.org

-Consistent with social distancing recommendations, all scheduled on-campus events and gatherings that are not required for academic purposes are cancelled or postponed until further notice.
+Consistent with social distancing recommendations, all scheduled on-site events and gatherings that are not required for academic purposes are cancelled or postponed until further notice.
 Exceptions may be approved by the applicable Vice President and/or President.
 If possible, we will seek opportunities to enable some events through virtual means and platforms.

 All non-essential, college-sponsored travel for students, faculty and staff – domestic and international – is suspended.
 This includes field trips, unless special approval is given by applicable Vice President and/or President.
 We strongly discourage all non-essential personal travel, domestic or international, and may require employees who choose to travel to self-isolation upon return.